-Police Shrugged Off the Proud Boys, Until They Attacked the Capitol
+Police shrugged off the Proud Boys, until they attacked the Capitol

 Enrique Tarrio, chair of the Proud Boys, said that federal agents had called or visited him on eight or so occasions before rallies in recent years.
 But it was never to pressure him to stay away.

-Instead, he said, the agents asked for march routes and other plans in order to separate the Proud Boys from counterprotesters.
-Other times, agents warned they had picked up potential threats from the left against him or his associates.
+Instead, he said in an interview, the agents asked for march routes and other plans in order to separate the Proud Boys from counterprotesters.
+Other times, he said, agents warned that they had picked up potential threats from the left against him or his associates.

 But before the Jan.
-6 event, no one contacted the leaders of the Proud Boys, Tarrio said: “They did not reach out to us.”
+6 event, no one contacted the leaders of the Proud Boys, Tarrio said, even though their gatherings at previous Trump rallies in Washington had been marred by serious violence.

 In summer 2017, neo-Nazis, Klansmen and other white supremacists gathered in Charlottesville, Virginia, to announce their resurgence at the “Unite the Right” rally.
 Its organizer, Jason Kessler, was a member of the Proud Boys.

 The group had been founded a year earlier by Gavin McInnes, now 50, the co-creator of the media outlet Vice.
 (The company has long since severed all ties.)
-He was a Canadian turned New Yorker with a record of statements attacking feminists and Muslims.
+He was a Canadian turned New Yorker with a record of statements attacking feminists and Muslims, and he often expressed a half-ironic appetite for mayhem.
+“Can you call for violence generally?” he once asked in an online video. “’Cause I am.”

-The Proud Boys had been volunteering as bodyguards for right-wing firebrands like Ann Coulter and Milo Yiannopoulos and frequently clashed with left-wing crowds.
+The Proud Boys had been volunteering as bodyguards for right-wing firebrands like Ann Coulter and Milo Yiannopoulos and frequently clashed with left-wing crowds, especially at college campuses.
 Proud Boys “free speech” rallies in bastions of the left like Seattle, Portland or Berkeley, California, routinely ended in street fights.

 Yet McInnes shunned the Unite the Right gathering, saying in an online video, “Disavow, disavow, disavow.”
 By his account, the Proud Boys were not white supremacists but merely “Western chauvinists.”
 That stance helped the Proud Boys evade scrutiny from federal law enforcement.

-The rally turned violent; a participant drove his car into a crowd of counterprotesters, killing one and injuring more than a dozen.
+The rally turned violent — a participant drove his car into a crowd of counterprotesters, killing one and injuring more than a dozen — setting off a broad repudiation of the groups that attended.

-Despite McInnes’ cautions, several prominent Proud Boys attended, including Tarrio.
+Despite McInnes’ cautions, several prominent Proud Boys attended, including Tarrio, the current chair, who was photographed blowing kisses to a crowd of counterprotesters.
 But members cite his role to argue that the Proud Boys are not racially exclusive: Tarrio’s background is Afro Cuban, making him one of the rare nonwhite faces in the group.

 The group, whose total membership is unknown but believed to be in the thousands, has never articulated a specific ideology or dogma.
 Its rallies, though, feature hypernationalist chants about immigration, Islam and Trump.
-Their events often appear to be thinly disguised pretexts to bait opponents into confrontations.
-The Proud Boys have made little effort to hide violent intentions.
+Its members have lionized Augusto Pinochet, the Chilean dictator, and their events often appear to be thinly disguised pretexts to bait opponents into confrontations.

+Indeed, the Proud Boys have made little effort to hide violent intentions.
+In fall 2018, for example, members of a New England chapter posted notes on the online service Venmo as they paid their monthly dues and transportation costs to an October “Resist Marxism” rally in Providence, Rhode Island.

+The event would quickly degenerate into brawls, just what some of the Proud Boys had anticipated.

 Career officials in federal enforcement have complained that the Trump administration sought to divert investigative resources toward poorly defined threats from the left, such as the movement of violence-prone activists known as antifa.